MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 |CircleCI| |Release| |GPLv3|

-*zsh-autoswitch-virtualenv* is a simple ZSH plugin that switches python virtualenvs automatically as you move between directories.
+*zsh-autoswitch-virtualenv* is a simple and quick ZSH plugin that switches python virtualenvs automatically as you move between directories.

 * `How it Works`_